-Vaso-occlusive crisis (VOC) is the primary cause of morbidity and hospitalization in sickle cell disease (SCD).
-However, only three therapies (hydroxyurea, L-glutamine, and crizanlizumab) are currently approved in SCD.
+Vaso-occlusive crisis (VOC) is the primary cause of morbidity and hospitalization in sickle cell disease (SCD); however, only 4 therapies (hydroxyurea, l-glutamine, crizanlizumab, and voxeletor) are currently approved in SCD.
 These agents limit the duration, severity, and frequency of crises.
 Activation of coagulation is a hallmark of SCD.
-Studies in animal models of SCD have shown that coagulation contributes to the chronic inflammation and end-organ damage associated with the disease.
-However, it is unknown if coagulation directly contributes to the microvascular stasis that causes VOC.
-Herein, we demonstrate that inhibition of tissue factor (TF) and the downstream coagulation proteases, factor Xa and thrombin, significantly attenuates heme-induced microvascular stasis in mouse models of VOC.
-Pharmacologic inhibition of the principal thrombin receptor, protease activated receptor-1 (PAR-1) as well as deficiency of PAR-1 in all non-hematopoietic cells, also reduces stasis in sickle mice.
-PAR-1 deficiency was associated with reduced endothelial von Willebrand factor (vWF) expression, which has been shown to mediate microvascular stasis.
+Studies in animal models of SCD have shown that coagulation contributes to the chronic inflammation and end-organ damage associated with the disease; however, it is unknown whether coagulation directly contributes to the microvascular stasis that causes VOC.
+Herein, we demonstrate that inhibition of tissue factor (TF) and the downstream coagulation proteases factor Xa and thrombin significantly attenuates heme-induced microvascular stasis in mouse models of VOC.
+Pharmacologic inhibition of the principal thrombin receptor, protease activated receptor-1 (PAR-1), as well as deficiency of PAR-1 in all nonhematopoietic cells, also reduces stasis in sickle mice.
+PAR-1 deficiency was associated with reduced endothelial von Willebrand factor expression, which has been shown to mediate microvascular stasis.
 In addition, TF inhibition reduces lung vaso-occlusion in sickle mice mediated by arteriolar neutrophil-platelet microemboli.
 In sum, these results suggest that prophylactic anticoagulation might attenuate the incidence of VOC.